Do You Need Estate Planning Help? Contact a Los Angeles Lawyer for Estate Planning and COVID-19

 Due to privacy laws enacted by the state and the federal government (HIPPA), it is in your best interest to seek help from our team of lawyers.
 Some hospitals or medical facilities may need certain proof specific to their businesses, so careful attention to detail is warranted here.
 Therefore, the Law Offices of Nigel Burns can fact-check all the details of your paperwork to ensure that your elected POA has the documentation necessary to represent your interests in light of these laws.

 A power of attorney provides instructions to healthcare professionals as to whether or not you would like to be put on life support, or resuscitated, in the event of a medical emergency.
 At a time when some hospitals are considering waiving this step due to the Coronavirus crisis, and hundreds of critical patients simultaneously in the care, having one of these prepared beforehand is crucial.
 In addition, the State of California has specific requirements that must be met to authenticate the legitimacy of a durable power of attorney.
-An estate planning and Coronavirus attorney in Los Angeles can explain these requirements in detail and help you get your advanced directives in proper legal order.
+A COVID estate planning attorney in Los Angeles can explain these requirements in detail and help you get your advanced directives in proper legal order.

 A will dictates what happens to your possessions when you pass away.
 The reach is far and assures that you have the last say in what happens to your property, rather than having your state make those decisions in the absence of a will.